-Overall Company materiality Kazakhstani Tenge ("KZT") 384 millions How we determined it 2.3% of earnings before interest, taxes, depreciation and amortisation for the year ended 31 December 2021 Rationale for the materiality benchmark applied We chose earnings before interest, taxes, depreciation and amortisation as the benchmark because, in our view, this benchmark is more stable measurement of operating effectiveness and it is the benchmark, along with profit before tax, against which the performance of the Company is most commonly measured by users.
+Overall Company materiality 437,000 thousands of Kazakhstani Tenge How we determined it 2.3% of earnings before interest, taxes, depreciation, and amortisation for the year ended 31 December 2022.
+Rationale for the materiality benchmark applied We chose earnings before interest, taxes, depreciation and amortisation as the benchmark because, in our view, this benchmark is more stable measurement of operating effectiveness and it is the benchmark, along with profit before tax, against which the performance of the Company is most commonly measured by users.
 This benchmark does not depend on finance cost related to debt restructuring and forex gain or losses on borrowings.
 We chose 2.3% which is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.